"That? You won't be needing that here." Nancy Surmain, sitting with me in Port Andratx, tapping my wrist watch when I first arrived in 1984.

-Time changes on Mallorca Sunday, 27 March 2022, at 01:00 UTC when daylight savings time (DST, also known as “summer time”) starts for the season.
-Local time changes are different for different time zones.
-See the illustration below for details (thanks to timeanddate.com).
+Time changes on Mallorca Sunday, 29 March 2020, at 01:00 UTC when daylight savings time (DST) starts for the season.
+Local time changes is different for different time zones.
+See the illustration below for details.

 DST is also known as Summer Time.